andlo/ZZZtheia-ide-skill/README.md

 ```
 mycroft-msm install https://github.com/andlo/theia-ide-skill.git
 ```
 Skill will then install THEIA IDE.
-During installation a precompiled package is downloaded and extracted.
+During installation if on Picroft a precompiled package is downloaded and extracted.
+On other platforms THEIA IDE is build and compiled during installation.
+The IDE can not run on Mark_1 and will not instal on low ressource systems - minimum is 4096 Mb ram.

-When done, there should be a log info saying "Starting THEIA IDE" and Mycroft should tell you by voice that he has installed the skill.
+After installation, there should be a log info saying "Installed THEIA IDE OK." and Mycroft should tell you by voice that he has installed the skill.
-You can then open a web-browser and go to http://picroft:3000 if your Mycroft device is picroft.
-If on a Mark One go to http://mark_1:3000
+You can then open a web-browser and go to http://device:3000 where device is the hostname of the device.
-You then get access to the THEIA IDE in a workplace located /opt/mycroft/skills.
+Ff your Mycroft device is picroft the hostnale is picroft.

 Skillsettings on https://home.mycroft.ai/ have one checkbox for setting autostart or not.